leosala/sacla/Readme.md

 # Overview
-This repository holds all the scripts and ipython notebooks used for the PSI November SACLA beamtime ...
+This repository holds all the scripts and ipython notebooks used for the PSI November SACLA beamtime.

 Before using go to utilities folder and execute `compile_cython.sh` to compile the cython code!